tracyscott/RainbowStudio/README.md

     at com.jogamp.opengl.GLException.newGLException(GLException.java:76)
 ```

-Then we recommend wiping your `.lxstudio` file, selecting a `.lxp` file, and rebooting RainbowStudio twice.
+Then we recommend wiping your `.lxproject` file, selecting a `.lxp` file, and rebooting RainbowStudio twice.
 It was causing us issues, potentially due to odd-sized windows

 ### Contact and Collaboration ###